 What To Do If Your Home Suffers Flood Damage

-If you had to evacuate your home, never return until the authorities deemed it safe to enter.
+If you had to evacuate your home, never return until the authorities deem it safe to enter.
 Be very cautious and observant of your property.
 Never stand in water as it can cause electrocution.

 As you inspect your home, make a record of evidence of the damage brought by a flood.
 Take photos and videos of all the damaged contents.
 Make sure to contact your insurance provider immediately to inform them of the current condition of your home.